syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Cell-or-Range-Formatting.md

 {% endhighlight %}
 {% endtabs %}

+A complete working example to create style in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Editing%20Excel%20cell-styles/Create%20Style).

 ## Set Default Style for row or column

 It is the recommended and optimized approach to format entire row or column with same styles instead of formatting each and every cell individually.
 Use the following code to set default style.